Alexon-Abreu/NBA-Data-Mining-Project/README.md

 # NBA-Data-Mining-Project

-This repository contains Python code and data files related to a data mining project focused on the National Basketball Association (NBA).
+### This repository contains Python code and data files related to a data mining project focused on the National Basketball Association (NBA).
 The goal of this project is to extract valuable insights from historical NBA data, such as player statistics, team performance, and game outcomes to predict player award winners (awards may include All-star selection, League MVP, and so on).

+## Branch: Sixth Man Of the Year (SMOY)

+### This branch contains Python code and data files for predicting the NBA's SMOY Award